Pulse (2001 film)

-Pulse (回路, Kairo; "Circuit") is a 2001 Japanese techno-horror film written and directed by Kiyoshi Kurosawa.
+Pulse (回路, Kairo) is a 2001 Japanese techno-horror film written and directed by Kiyoshi Kurosawa.
 It was screened in the Un Certain Regard section at the 2001 Cannes Film Festival.
-The plot follows two separate storylines in a Japan that faces mass disappearances amidst a ghostly invasion of the real world via the Internet.
+The plot follows two separate storylines in Japan that faces mass disappearances amidst a ghostly invasion of the real world via the Internet.
 One follows a college student, and the other follows a plant shop worker.

 The film received positive reviews and attracted a cult following.
 An English-language remake, Pulse, debuted in 2006 and produced two sequels.
 Kurosawa adapted the script into a novel.